MicroFocus/octane-gitlab-service/README.md

 The TCP port for this service to listen on.

 ##### server.baseUrl
-The base URL of this service, should be accessible by GitLab.
+The base URL of this service should be accessible by GitLab.

 Example:

     http://myServiceServer.myCompany.com:9091

 ##### server.webhook.route.url
-If GitLab is in another network and can't access <server.baseUrl>\events, put here the accessible URL and route this **<server-based URL>\events** to **<server-based URL>\events**.
+If GitLab is in another network and can't access <server.baseUrl>\events, insert here the accessible URL and route this **<server-based URL>\events** to **<server-based URL>\events**.

 ##### ciserver.identity
 The identity of the GitLab server in the ALM Octane server.
-By default a hash value generated from the service URL is used.
+By default, a hash value generated from the service URL is used.
-Overriding this property is useful for preserving the CI server identity while migrating GitLab to another location.
+Overriding this property is helpful in preserving the CI server identity while migrating GitLab to another location.

 ##### octane.location
 The URL of the ALM Octane server, using its fully qualified domain name (FQDN).